 When to visit: Year-round, but August to September stands out for comfortable temperatures and for the wildflower season in Namaqualand.

-Good for: City life, wine-tasting, beaches, hiking and walking, birds and whalewatching.
+Best for city life, wine-tasting, beaches, hiking and walking, birds and whalewatching

 Route: Cape Town - Table Mountain NP - Stellenbosch - Franschhoek